Best Spark Plugs for Big Block 454 Chevy

 There’s one funny thing about the 454’s spark plug options, though.
 Usually, I’d wholeheartedly vouch for NGK as the leader in most engine applications.

-Things are different with the Chevy 454.
-The best here would be either ACDelco or Autolite, as the good ol’ big block responds best to their plugs.
+Things are different here.
+The best option would be either ACDelco or Autolite, as the good ol’ big block responds best to their plugs.
 Namely:

 ACDelco R43TS